 What is Microsoft Edge?
 Everything you need to know

-Launched in 2015, it was Microsoft’s answer to the market-leading browsers at the time, such as Google Chrome and Mozilla Firefox, and arrived as a successor to Internet Explorer, Microsoft’s previous default browser and the subject of mockery from the IT community for its poor performance and typical purpose of being a ‘Chrome downloader’.
+Launched in 2015, Edge was Microsoft’s answer to the market-leading browsers at the time, such as Google Chrome and Mozilla Firefox.
+It also arrived as a successor to Internet Explorer, Microsoft’s previous default browser that was frequently mocked by the IT community for its poor performance and typical purpose of being a ‘Chrome downloader’.

 Internet Explorer was notoriously slow in comparison to Chrome and Firefox, in addition to being comparatively feature-poor and dated in appearance.
-Microsoft Edge is based on the Chromium open source project and as such, Microsoft’s latest browser comes equipped with some of the best features you’ll find in any browser as well as being considered much faster than its predecessor.
+Microsoft Edge is based on the Chromium open source project and, as such, the browser comes equipped with some of the best features you’ll find in any browser, as well as being considered much faster than its predecessor.

 Google Chrome may well have secured market dominance before Microsoft Edge was released, and has not yet let go, but there is no reason to snub Microsoft’s browser for business use.
 It’s now fast, feature-rich, comes armed with regular improvements, and makes a great alternative for those looking to try something new.